How to Use Openfit on Your Apple Watch

 Track heart rate and calories burned.

-Your Apple Watch will monitor your heart rate, estimate the calories burned during your workout, and send the data to your Openfit app.
+Your Apple Watch will monitor your heart rate, estimate the calories burned during your workout, and send the data to the Openfit app.
 If you’re doing an Openfit Live class, your trainer will be able to see your heart rate.

 Gauge your intensity.

-At the end of your workout, you’ll see a summary screen with your total calories burned, average heart rate, and the amount of time you spent in each of the five heart rate zones: very light, light, moderate, hard, and maximum.
+At the end of your workout, you’ll see a summary screen with your total calories burned, average heart rate, and the amount of time you spent in each of the five heart rate zones: light, moderate, and maximum.
 This data will also be saved in your Health app, and your activity rings will be updated.

 Get a countdown clock.